 Michael Jordan Recalls Bulls' 'Traveling Cocanie Circus' on 'The Last Dance'

 The ESPN Michael Jordan docuseries The Last Dance premiered on Sunday, and the first two episodes featured Jordan's early years with the Chicago Bulls.
-During that time, there was drug use by NBA players, and Jordan said he didn't take part in any of that, and it didn't happen when he was around.
-However, in the first episode of The Last Dance, Jordan was asked about the Bulls being a"traveling cocaine circus."
+During that time, there was rumored widespread drug use by NBA players, although Jordan said he didn't take part in any of that, and that it didn't happen when he was around.
+However, in the first episode of The Last Dance, Jordan was asked about the Bulls being a "traveling cocaine circus."
 He started laughing, and he then talked about a time when he was a rookie in 1984, and he caught his teammates doing numerous drugs.

 Michael Jordan talks about walking in on Bulls cocaine party as a rookie #TheLastDance pic.twitter.com/rA0RTb2wrY— gifdsports (@gifdsports) April 20, 2020